gajus/table/README.md

 Type: `number`\
 Default: `Infinity`

-Number of characters are which the content will be truncated.
+The number of characters is which the content will be truncated.
 To handle a content that overflows the container width, `table` package implements [text wrapping](#config.columns[*].wrapWord).
 However, sometimes you may want to truncate content that is too long to be displayed in the table.

 ```js